schierlm/Oberon2013Modifications/RescueSystem/README.md

 and use `PCLink` to get it in), but it is still a nuisance every time it happens.

-Therefore, this set of patches introduces a second "rescue system" on the filesystem which includes a compiler and `Boot.Mod`.
+Therefore, this set of patches introduces a second "rescue system" on the filesystem which includes a compiler and `ORL.Mod`.
 It uses the same filesystem (so in case you break your filesystem, it won't help you), but uses a different extension (`.rsc.RS`) for the compiled modules, so it won't interfere with your existing system, and when you run the compiler from the rescue system, it will